Search for merger ejecta emission from late time radio observations of short GRBs using GMRT: Summary

-The late time merger ejecta emission in short GRBs is a unique tool to get insights into the progenitor and environment and can complement the afterglow and the kilonovae studies.
-GRB~170817A is the most favourable object to identify the signature of merger ejecta emission due to its proximity ($\sim$ 40 Mpc) compared to other short bursts.
-It's only been a few years since GRB~170817A, and it will be another few years before the emission from the merger ejecta could be detected.
-In the near future, it may be possible to detect merger ejecta emissions from nearby short GRBs with the next-generation radio telescopes and prove the existence of a magnetar central engine.
-The upcoming radio telescopes like the Square Kilometer Array (SKA) \citep{2021MNRAS.500.3821B} and New Generation VLA (ng-VLA) \citep{2018AAS...23134202M} with increased sensitivity of $\mu$Jy level will push the detection limits of merger ejecta emission at late times.
+The late-time merger ejecta emission in short GRBs is a unique tool to get insights into the progenitor system.
+It can complement the afterglow and kilonovae studies.
+GRB 170817A is the most favourable object to identify the signature of merger ejecta emission due to its proximity ($\sim$ 40 Mpc) compared to other short bursts.
+Using our model, the estimated deceleration time of the kilonova ejecta in GW 170817 is beyond the last observation time of the source presented in \citet{2022ApJ...927L..17H} even for the most promising parameters.
+In the near future, it may be possible to detect merger ejecta emission from nearby short GRBs with the next-generation radio telescopes and prove the existence of a magnetar central engine.
+The upcoming Square Kilometer Array (SKA; \citealt{2021MNRAS.500.3821B}), in MHz frequencies, with increased sensitivity of $\mu$Jy level, will push the detection limits of merger ejecta emission at late times.